 The holiday season has arrived and the Griswold family are getting ready to make merry and enjoy some yuletide fun!
-Unfortunately, like everything klutzy family man Clark Griswold (Chevy Chase) attempts the holiday festivities turns into a disaster.
+Unfortunately, like everything klutzy family man Clark Griswold (Chevy Chase) attempts, the holiday festivities turn into a disaster.

 The film has garnered quite a big amount of affection through the years.
-Today images from the film have made the leap to holiday decor.
-You know a movie has really gripped audiences and has become a classic when you start seeing merchandise based on it decades after its first release.
+Today, images from the film have made the leap to holiday decor.
+You know a movie has really gripped audiences and has become one that’s beloved when you start seeing merchandise based on it decades after its first release.

 At one point I suspected its ‘classic’ status was solely based on nostalgic affection that has helped it endure and not the actual quality of the film itself.
 The now older audience that first watched it when they were younger has continued to be dazzled by it through the years.
 They seem to love it, flaws and all.